vmware-archive/kubewatch/README.md

 Create a new Bot: [https://my.slack.com/services/new/bot](https://my.slack.com/services/new/bot)

-Edit the bot to customize it's name, icon and retreive the API token (it starts with `xoxb-`).
+Edit the Bot to customize its name, icon and retrieve the API token (it starts with `xoxb-`).

 Invite the Bot into your channel by typing: `/join @name_of_your_bot` in the Slack message area.